 Performance SUVs are among the most divisive cars on sale.
-They’re powerful, but also heavy and often shaped in ways that will make an aerodynamicist wince.
+They’re powerful, yet also heavy and often shaped in ways that will make an aerodynamicist wince.

-But they’re effective, mixing sports car pace with the fashionable – to some eyes anyway – image of an SUV.
+But they’re effective, too, mixing sports car pace and big-car practicality with the fashionable – to some eyes – image of an SUV.

-As the list of 10 cars below shows, they’re all quite unique and make this class one of the most eclectic in today’s new car market.
-These are cars for people who want it all – luxury, performance, space, desirability, plenty of four-wheel drive capability and plenty of driver appeal.
-So, should we all so stubbornly refuse to compromise?
+As the list of 10 cars below shows, they’re all quite unusual and make this class one of the most eclectic in today’s new car market.
+These are cars for people who want it all – luxury, performance, space, desirability, plenty of four-wheel-drive capability and lots of driver appeal.
+So should we all so stubbornly refuse to compromise?

 Such a car can be widely admired, but most certainly will not be roundly loved.
 For some, its flagrant thirst, weight, expense and comfort-limiting excess smack too obviously of needlessness.
 For others, more is simply more – and the hottest Range Sport does excess like few others.